Social Security Disability Insurance

-Social Security Disability Insurance (SSD or SSDI) is a payroll tax-funded federal insurance program of the United States government.
-It is managed by the Social Security Administration and designed to provide monthly benefits to people who have a medically determinable disability (physical or mental) that restricts their ability to be employed.
-SSDI does not provide partial or temporary benefits but rather pays only full benefits and only pays benefits in cases in which the disability is "expected to last at least one year or result in death".
+Social Security Disability Insurance (SSDI) is a payroll tax-funded federal insurance program of the United States government.
+It is managed by the Social Security Administration and is designed to provide monthly benefits to people with a medically determinable disability (physical or mental) that restricts their ability to be employed.
+SSDI does not provide partial or temporary benefits but rather pays only full benefits, and they are only paid in cases in which the disability is "expected to last at least one year or result in death".
 Relative to disability programs in other countries in the Organisation for Economic Co-operation and Development (OECD), the SSDI program in the United States has strict requirements regarding eligibility.

 SSDI is distinct from Supplemental Security Income (SSI).
-Unlike SSDI (as well as Social Security retirement benefits) where payment is based on contribution credits earned through previous work and therefore treated as an insurance benefit without reference to other income or assets, SSI is a means-tested program in the United States for disabled children, disabled adults, and the elderly who have income and resources below administratively mandated thresholds.
+Unlike SSDI (as well as Social Security retirement benefits), where payment is based on contribution credits earned through previous work and therefore treated as an insurance benefit without reference to other income or assets, SSI is a means-tested program in the United States for disabled children, disabled adults, and older people who have income and resources below administratively mandated thresholds.
 A person of any income level found disabled by the SSA (a finding based on legal and medical justification) can receive SSDI. ('Disability' under SSDI is measured by a different standard than under the Americans with Disabilities Act.)

 Informal names for SSDI include Disability Insurance Benefits (DIB) and Title II disability benefits.
 These names come from the chapter title of the governing section of the Social Security Act.
 The original Social Security Act of 1935 did not include disability insurance.
-After two decades of policy discussion, disability benefits were introduced through the Social Security Amendments of 1956, which was signed into law by President Dwight D. Eisenhower on August 1, 1956.
+After two decades of policy discussion, disability benefits were introduced through the Social Security Amendments of 1956, which were signed into law by President Dwight D. Eisenhower on August 1, 1956.
 These amendments authorized monthly payments for permanently and totally disabled workers over 50 years old beginning in July 1957.
 Beginning in 1960, eligibility for disabled workers was extended to individuals of any age.